margaretmf/margaretmf.github.io/innovation-images&sounds.md

 (2) John Denver, Johnny Cash songs playing on the radio (3) Jazz music playing in the home
-(4) Classical music playing in the hotel in Wilwaukee, Wisconsin (5) The spirit fo Thomas Jefferson's work in farmland (6) COVID-19 talk
+(4) Classical music playing in the hotel in Wilwaukee, Wisconsin (5) The spirit of Thomas Jefferson's work in farmland (6) COVID-19 talk

 ## **Day 3** ##